LArSoft/larsoft.github.io/wiki/LArSoft_Release_Build_Preliminary_Steps.md

     -   git push origin develop
 -   repeat the commit for dunetpc and uboonecode

-Using the CI to check feature branches(#Using-the-CI-to-check-feature-branches) {.wiki-class-count}
+Using the CI to check feature branches
 ----------------------------------------------------------------------------------

 -   setup the CI environment\